AksoEo/admin-dashboard/docs/frontend.md

 It is located in the `src/fe/` directory.
 At the top level:

-- `index`: initializes the application
+- `index.jsx`: initializes the application
     - handles task views when not logged in
-- `features/login`: login screen
+- `features/login/`: login screen
-- `features/pages`: application pages (see below)
+- `features/pages/`: application pages (see below)
-- `app`: the application when logged in
+- `app.jsx`: the application when logged in
-    - handles task views not logged in
+    - handles task views when logged in
-- `core`: connection to the core web worker
+- `core/`: connection to the core web worker
-- `locale`: localized strings
+- `locale/`: localized strings

 ## Navigation
 App navigation is strictly hierarchical, defined in `features/pages/index.js`.